Saibot393/LocknKey/README.md

 - Remove Lockpick on critical fail: to remove Lockpick item on critical failures
 - Jam lock on critical lockpick fail: to automatically set locks as jammed
 - Keys can't be used on jammed locks: to prevent matching keys from being used on jammed locks
+- Default Lock pick attempts to set with how many lock pick attempts a lock normally starts
 - Lockpick roll formula: the dice formula used for lockpick rolls
 - Break lock roll formula: the dice formula used for break lock rolls
 - Make broken locks unlockable: to prevent locks from being locked once they are broken
 - Multi-success during combat only: to disable required multi success outside of combat
+- Lock circumvention keywords to set keywords used to identify effects that allow players to circumvent locks (e.g. the spell "Knock")
 #### Client:
 - Control sceme: to either use the standard controls to interact with doors or to get a pop up when right-clicking a lock
 - Message popups: to activate some popups on certain actions
 - Play lock sounds: to activate sounds when tokens are locked/unlocked
+- Lock circumvention indicator position: to set where in the token HUD the Lock circumvention indicator should be displayed
 #### Keys(separate tab):
 - ID keys: IDs which this key can lock/unlock seperated with ";".
 You can add any string of characters to this list.
 - Remove key on use: to remove the key once it has been used (or reduce the stack by one)